jianqingzheng/jianqingzheng0.github.io/_research/research.md

 * __Pipeline__: Theoretically analysed the receptive field (RF) with dilated (atrous) rate setting and the truncation effect.
 Obtained and proved a general solution of atrous rate setting for a uniform distributed RF while large and fully covered RF guaranteed.
 Proposed a novel network, Atrous Convolutional Neural Network (ACNN) with skip connections and multi-scale consideration as an example for semantic segmentation.
 Validated ACNN on three bio-medical datasets with high-resolution feature map propagation and reasonable segmentation results, reducing the number of variables by 99.75%, and achieving a reasonable DSC of 0.6~0.7.
 * __Contribution__: Theoretical analysed and simulated the effect of atrous rate on the receptive field, and the truncation effect.
 Processed data and evaluated segmentation results.

+### Estimation of Tissue Oxygen Saturation from RGB Images based on Pixel-level Image Translation
+* 2018, _Imperial College London, London, UK_
+* __Motivation__: To estimate tissue oxygen saturation directly from RGB images witout hyperspectral images for a seamless integration of the proposed method into surgical and diagnostic workflows with standard endoscope systems.
+* __Pipeline__: Simulated RGB images and calculated the oxygen saturation from given hyperspectral images.
+Augmented data by flipping and cropping with a slide-window.
+Fed the simulated RGB images and the calculated oxygen saturation to train a conditional Generative Adversarial Network (cGAN).
+Estimated tissue oxygen using pixel-level image-to-image translation by cGAN.
+Evaluated prediction results using with different batch size and weight coefficient.
+* __Contribution__: Programed data processing and data augmentation.

 ### <b>Brain-Computer Interface Framework for NAO Robot</b>
 * 2017, _Imperial College London, London, UK_
 * __Motivation__: To build a brain-computer interface network with electroencephalograph signals for robot control.